darkresq14/crwn-clothing-v2/README.md

   - Redux-Saga
     - Check Commit "[Converted fetchCategoriesAsync from Thunk to Saga](https://github.com/darkresq14/crwn-clothing-v2/tree/4a2fdcb55608e6604c83039723d253a41a72f676)"
     - Check Commit "[Migrated Check User, Sign In, Sign Up and Sign Out to Sagas](https://github.com/darkresq14/crwn-clothing-v2/tree/3800ddd53822da96c7be0ae2c22340a251a0a388)"
-- Serverless Functions
 > :warning: **As of 29.04.2022 Stripe does not yet support React 18.
 I was forced to downgrade to React 17 at this point**
 - Stripe
+- Serverless Functions
+  - Netlify - uses AWS Lambda functions

 ## Technologies used